Koh Phangan Full Moon Party

 While the Full Moon Party likely had humble origins, today, up to 50,000 people congregate on Haad Rin sands each month for a frenzied concoction of drink, dance and debauchery from dusk until dawn.
 The party officially finishes at sunrise the following day – though many backpackers will flake out a lot earlier!

 The parties are famous for a range of music, from reggae, dance, house, drum and bass and trance.
 Entertainment comes in the form of getting absolutely trollied and watching fire dancers twirl across the beach.
-The Full Moon Party has become such a cornerstone of Southeast Asia Backpacker folklore that it has spawned a number of ‘spin-off’ parties including Half Moon parties and Black Moon parties (see below).
+The Full Moon Party has become such a cornerstone of Southeast Asia Backpacker folklore that it has spawned a number of ‘spin-off’ parties including Half Moon parties and Waterfall parties (see below).

 The Full Moon Party schedule changes every year to coincide with yep, you guessed it… the full moon!
 If this iconic party is on your bucket list, make sure to check the dates in advance to avoid disappointment.